Our courses

 Mondays from 2:30 – 5:15 PM*

 If you have a project you want to build or take to the next level but don’t know where to start, XC475 will help you take your project from an idea to a working prototype in one semester.
 If you don’t have an idea but want to join a student-driven innovation project, this course is for you too.
 You will work through Spark!’s structured product innovation process with technical support from Spark! experts and industry mentors.
-An application and interview are required for registration to this course.
+An application and interview are required to register for this course.

 Learn more

-HUB XC410 A1: Spark!
+HUB XC473 A1 (formerly XC410 A1): Spark!
 Justice Media co-Lab

 Fridays from 11:15 AM – 2:00 PM*